-Fresh Hong Kong protest ends peacefully with demands unmet
+Hong Kong protesters end blockade of police headquarters

 The Communist Party under Chinese President Xi Jinping has been pushing ever more aggressively to quiet independent voices in Hong Kong.
 Beijing has squelched all reporting on the protests in mainland media and accused foreign forces of stirring up disturbances in Hong Kong.

 Opposition to the legislation has come from a broad range of civic, human rights, legal profession and commercial organizations.
+Politicians in the U.S., the U.K. and elsewhere have also weighed in, underscoring Hong Kong’s status as a global financial center with strong legal guarantees — despite its ultimate control by China’s authoritarian leaders.

-On Friday, the Hong Kong Bar Association reiterated is criticism, saying Lam’s decision to suspend but not withdraw the bill was “wholly unsatisfactory” because it could still dictate the parameters of future consultation on the issues of surrender of fugitives and cross-border legal assistance.
+Despite that, Beijing has not come out strongly in favor of ramming through the legislation, perhaps mindful of threats to Hong Kong’s special economic status amid a trade war with the U.S.

-Amnesty International went a step further, saying police must “end the unlawful use of force against peaceful protesters,” and issuing a report documenting 14 incidents of apparent police violence on June 12.
+Under the 1992 U.S.-Hong Kong Policy Act, Beijing needs to abide by its “one country, two systems” promises to respect the territory’s legal autonomy for 50 years as promised under the agreement signed with Britain for the 1997 handover.